The UK has always had an Islamophobia problem

 The UK has been embroiled in racist violence as members of the far-right assert that the nation is under threat from Islam, migrants and racial "others."
 Chants such as "we want our country back" and "send them home" reverberate through the streets as chaos descends; hotels housing asylum seekers, mosques, shops, public infrastructure and people perceived to be Muslim are being attacked.
 Amongst Muslims and other marginalised communities, pleas to be vigilant are anxiously repeated and safety tips are urgently shared: don't go out alone, don't wear noise cancelling headphones, don't stand too close to the edge of the road or train tracks, wear your hijab loose with no pins—and advice on what to do in the event of an acid attack.Whilst all of this is horrific and alarming, it is not wholly unexpected.

-The unrest began after Monday the 29th of July when three children were stabbed to death in Southport, England.
+On July 29, three children were stabbed to death in Southport, England.
 What should have been a period of national mourning was overshadowed by racist and Islamophobic violence as far-right figureheads such as Tommy Robinson, the founder of the now defunct English Defence League, and Nigel Farage, MP and leader of Reform UK, propagated the false narrative that the Southport attacker was a Muslim immigrant.
 Even after the attacker was revealed to be a 17-year-old British national named Axel Rudakubana—who was born in Cardiff and is reportedly a Christian—riots continued to erupt.
 In response to this, the British establishment is placing the sole blame on "far-right thuggery."
 Although the far-right should be held accountable, solely making it about them obscures the fact that this violence did not emerge from a vacuum.
 Far-right groups are emboldened in a political landscape in which Islamophobia, racism and anti-migrant discourse is not only normalised, it is embedded in the fabric of the imperialist nation.

 Whilst Palestine solidarity protests were labelled as "hate marches," mainstream media outlets describe the violent rioters as "anti-immigration" and "pro-British protestors" who are causing "disorder."
 It is important to remember that racial violence is the order of things in Britain.
 In fact, anti-migrant rhetoric pervaded the recent general election as the Conservatives, Labour Party and Reform UK emphatically promised to "stop the boats."
 From its genesis in the corridors of power, "stop the boats" became a slogan for far-right fascists as they terrorised the country.
 Although anti-racists prevented the far-right from attacking a hotel housing asylum seekers in Bristol, hotels in Leeds, Rotherham and Tamworth saw break ins, smashed windows, petrol bombs and attempts to set the buildings on fire.
 Days earlier, Labour MP Sarah Edwards highlighted the hotel in Tamworth and told Parliament that "residents want their hotel back," effectively placing a target on the hotel and endangering the lives of its residents.